fbertra/scala-CoAP/README.md

 Second step: cross compile it with Scala-native.

-Third step: run hello world app above LK or Solo5
+Third step: run a hello world app above LK or Solo5